ufal/npfl138/exam/questions.md

   activation functions), and show how to perform latent variable sampling so that it is differentiable with respect to the encoder parameters (the reparametrization trick).
 [10]

+#### Questions@:, Lecture 13 Questions
+- Write down the min-max formulation of generative adversarial network (GAN) objective.
+Then describe what loss is actually used for training the generator in order to avoid vanishing gradients at the beginning of the training.
+[5]

+- Write down the training algorithm of generative adversarial networks (GAN), including the losses minimized by the discriminator and the generator.
+Be sure to use the version of generator loss which avoids vanishing gradients at the beginning of the training.
+[10]

+- Explain how the class label is used when training a conditional generative adversarial network (CGAN).
+[5]

+- Illustrate that alternating SGD steps are not guaranteed to converge for a min-max problem.
+[5]

+- Assuming a data point $\boldsymbol x_0$ and a variance schedule
+  $\beta_1, \ldots, \beta_T$, define the forward diffusion process $q$.
+[5]

+- Assuming a variance schedule $\beta_1, \ldots, \beta_T$, prove how the forward diffusion marginal $q(\boldsymbol x_t | \boldsymbol x_0)$ looks like.
+[10]

+- Write down the diffusion marginal $q(\boldsymbol x_t | \boldsymbol x_0)$ and
+  the formulas of the cosine schedule of the signal rate and the noise rate.
+[5]

+- Write down the DDPM training algorithm, including the formula of the loss.
+[5]

+- Specify the inputs and outputs of the DDPM model, and describe its architecture – what the overall structure looks like (ResNet blocks, downsampling and upsampling, self-attention blocks), how the time is represented, and how the conditioning on an input image and an input text looks like.
+[10]

+- Define the forward DDIM process, and show how its forward diffusion marginal $q_0(\boldsymbol x_t | \boldsymbol x_0)$ looks like.
+[5]

+- Write down the DDIM sampling algorithm.
+[5]